msjimc/RunningWindowsProgramsOnLinux/centos_9.md

 ### Using the yum package manager

-Wine can be installed on Centos Stream 9 using the yum package manager (with admin rights).
-Wine is not in the standard repositories and so you need to link to the Extra Packages for Enterprise Linux (EPEL) plus the crb repositories with the following command:
 Wine can be installed on CentOS Stream 9 using the yum package manager (with admin rights).
 Wine is not in the standard repositories and so you need to link to the Extra Packages for Enterprise Linux (EPEL) plus the crb repositories with the following command:

 > sudo dnf install epel-release